microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityCaseEdiscoveryCase.md

     - `[Subcode <Int32?>]`: The result sub-code.
   - `[Status <String>]`: caseOperationStatus

-REVIEWSETS <IMicrosoftGraphSecurityEdiscoveryReviewSet[]>: Returns a list of eDiscoveryReviewSet objects in the case.
+REVIEWSETS <IMicrosoftGraphSecurityEdiscoveryReviewSet1[]>: Returns a list of eDiscoveryReviewSet objects in the case.
   - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity